Human Rights Watch apologises to Peter Tatchell

 “Mr Long’s falsehoods and personal attacks were many and varied.
 There was a defamatory, inaccurate essay written by him, which appeared in the March 2009 issue of the journal Contemporary Politics, published by Routledge, which is part of the Taylor and Francis publishing group.”

 The essay was entitled: “How western activists (mis)recognise sexuality in Iran”

-It included more than 20 false allegations against Tatchell.
+It included 20 smears and false allegations against Tatchell.